clblamires/ninesjournal/_posts/2019-04-07-fire-and-rage.md

 tags: death chimera simurgh cave
 episode: '5'
 ---
-Our party journeyed out of the underground tunnels with the people we saved: Hebo’s farmer, an old woman from (far away place), a young boy, a young man from Vagrant’s Rest down south, and a young woman from Oakshade.
+Our party journeyed out of the underground tunnels with the people we saved: Hebo’s farmer, an old woman from some far away town, a young boy, a young man from Vagrant’s Rest down south, and a young woman from Oakshade.
 Our group was not sure what to do with these people.
 They all come from different parts of Caladmein and we could not return them all to their towns.
 While we debated, we came upon our rope that led us out of the hole.
 Ezio, Hebo, and I climbed up first.
 Our horses and Spoink were still there with our cart, but there was a campfire nearby.

 We approached the campfire and found a traveling cleric, a tabaxi called Eclipse.
 She said she was journeying across the countryside, found our beasts by the cave, and decided to keep watch over them.
 Ezio was immediately distrustful, but Hebo and I could not see any reason to doubt the cleric.
 She helped us bring up our group and let us join her in her camp for the night.
 Hebo, Petra, and Luna offered to cook for the people.
 I began infusing my magic into Oromis’s axe and Luna’s trident.
 Ezio took the first watch.